Multi Backend Job Manager

 Parameters:

-• df (DataFrame) – DataFrame that specifies the jobs, and tracks the jobs’ statuses.
+• df (Optional[DataFrame]) – DataFrame that specifies the jobs, and tracks the jobs’ statuses.
+If None, the job_db has to be specified and will be used.

 • start_job (Callable[[], BatchJob]) –